stevedya/booking-manager/README.md

 It is the start of a booking manager for a dj company.

 # Bugs
-There is one big with logging out and not re routing to the login screen.
+There is one bug with logging out and not re routing to the login screen.

 ## Development server